 There are various technologies available in Windows client and server operating systems for managing user profiles and folder redirection in an Active Directory environment.
 User profiles and folder redirection are methodologies used for accomplishing User State virtualization, also most recently called User Experience virtualization (https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-for-windows).

-This article provides an overview of all available technologies for Windows User Profiles and Folder Redirection.
+This article provides an overview of Windows User Profiles and Folder Redirection options.

 Types of user profiles

 The local Windows profiles have only local scope on the Windows client or server OS under the C:\Users folder.

 A mandatory user profile is a special type of pre-configured roaming user profile that administrators can use to specify settings for users.
 With mandatory user profiles, a user can modify his or her desktop, but the changes are not saved when the user logs off.
 The next time the user logs on, the mandatory user profile created by the administrator is downloaded.
 There are two types of mandatory profiles: normal mandatory profiles and super-mandatory profiles.
 User profiles become mandatory profiles when the administrator renames the NTuser.dat file (the registry hive) on the server to NTuser.man.
 The .man extension causes the user profile to be a read-only profile.
 User profiles become super-mandatory when the folder name of the profile path ends in .man; for example, \\server\share\mandatoryprofile.man\.
 Super-mandatory user profiles are similar to normal mandatory profiles, with the exception that users who have super-mandatory profiles cannot log on when the server that stores the mandatory profile is unavailable.
 Users with normal mandatory profiles can log on with the locally cached copy of the mandatory profile.
 Only system administrators can make changes to mandatory user profiles.